Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 Treatment For Mites

-You can treat mites with Ivermectin, which can help battle other kinds of internal parasites as well.
+You can treat mites with Ivermectin, which can also help battle other kinds of internal parasites.
 You can choose from injectable medicine or oral medicine mixed in with their food.
 Please follow the instructions on the medicine package, so you know you’re getting the doses right.

 Treat your pigs every 4 to 6 months.
 If you rotate your pigs between pens, you will have an easier time getting rid of mites.